Tricia-S/serverless-app-with-lambda/README.md

 - **Data Storage**: Leveraging DynamoDB to store customer data with a NoSQL structure.
 - **Serverless Data Posting**: Using AWS Lambda in combination with API Gateway to process and post data from the HTML form to DynamoDB in real-time.

-## Functioning Features Implemented and Testing Method Used
+## Functioning Features Implemented and Testing Methods Used
 Lambda Function code testing before deploying code

 Test events to with default AWS Lambda function code provided.